bytebase/bytebase.com/content/changelog/bytebase-1-12-0.md

 - We introduced the MongoDB support in the last release.
 This is a milestone for us as it's also the first NoSQL database supported by Bytebase, [learn more](/blog/introducing-mongodb-support-in-bytebase)!
 - When Navicat is [no longer](/blog/stop-using-navicat) your best bet.
 - A step-by-step guide to [managing databases](/docs/tutorials/manage-databases-in-bytebase-with-terraform) in Bytebase with Terraform.

-## 📕 Installation and Upgrade

-Follow [Installation](/docs/get-started/self-host).
-If you are upgrading from a previous version, restart after obtaining the latest release binary.